 The phrase was then used by the anonymous author of A word to purpose: or, A Parthian dart, shot back to 1642, and from thence shot back again to 1659, published in 1659:

 But is it not meant a Free State, that every one shall be free to do that which is good in his own eyes, or that every one shall be free to do what he hath power enough to do, or that every one shall be free in Hobson’s choise, to take, enjoy, or have what the Army will suffer us to take, enjoy, or have, or nothing? or Free in paying the Souldiers, or Free to doe what the Army would have us.

-It is generally said that the phrase originally referred to Thomas Hobson (circa 1544-1631), a successful Cambridge businessman who ran a mail service and livery stable transporting goods and passengers.
+It is generally—and erroneously—said (for example by the Oxford English Dictionary (2nd edition, 1989) – see footnote) that the phrase originally referred to Thomas Hobson (circa 1544-1631), a successful Cambridge businessman who ran a mail service and livery stable transporting goods and passengers.
 He became rich hiring out horses to people travelling to London.

 I shall conclude this Discourse with an Explanation of a Proverb, which by vulgar Error is taken and used when a Man is reduced to an Extremity, whereas the Propriety of the Maxim is to use it when you would say, there is Plenty, but you must make such a Choice, as not to hurt another who is to come after you.